 All of this was demonstrated via model trains, by the way, complete with everyone involved, party and Owls, mocking Rinoa’s hand-made attempt at a train car.
-Oh, and I later learned that if you go through the chore of repeating the incredibly boring instructions, Selphie will announce that this is all too complicated for her liking, and she’ll volunteer to murder the president and everyone on the train in return.
+Oh, and I later learned that if you go through the chore of repeating the incredibly boring instructions, Selphie will announce that this is all too complicated for her liking, and she’ll volunteer to murder the president and everyone on the train in the process.
 Fucking legendary.

 The hijacking took place only minutes later!
 It essentially played out like a minigame.
 Because of the level of complexity on display here, the hijacking has few rewards and fewer penalties for failure (you have to fail ten times to get so much as a SeeD demotion), since it would be so easy to mess up.
-The first portion, which involved guards with sensors, was the most complex part of the mission, but probably the easiest in hindsight.
-After this, Squall had to enter some passwords into the train while dangling off the side and keeping an eye out for enemy patrols, all complicated by the PC version’s practice of referring to buttons by their joystick names (“B1” through “B12”).
+The first portion, which involved guards with sensors, was the most complex part of the mission, but also the easiest in hindsight.
+After this, Squall had to enter some passwords into a console on the side of the train, all while keeping an eye out for enemy patrols.
+This was complicated by the PC version’s practice of referring to buttons by their joystick names (“B1” through “B12”).
 Our controller isn’t marked like that!
 The passwords were also conveyed to you via numbers that you had to turn into the proper buttons in your head, which you have to turn into the proper buttons on your controller… ugh.
 It was all very… let’s just not do this again, all right?